2019 California Naturalist

 Do you enjoy learning about the natural world?
 Would you like to learn about the amazing and unique ecology of California?
 If so, become a certified California Naturalist!
 The Pacific Grove Museum is partnering with University of California Cooperative Extension to offer this certification program for Monterey County.

 Receive University of California certification as a California Naturalist after completing 40-hours of hands-on training with expert instructors and fellow learners- studying natural history, environmental interpretation, and conservation stewardship.
-Course instructors are local field experts and scientists selected from organizations working directly with our local natural resources such as the Bureau of Land Management, California State University- Monterey Bay, and the Center for Natural Lands Management.
+Course instructors are local field experts and scientists selected from organizations working directly with our local natural resources such as the Bureau of Land Management, California State University- Monterey Bay, and the Monterey Peninsula Regional Water Management District.

 The California Naturalist class covers the natural and cultural history of California, with an in-depth look at our local ecology.
 Through field trips, classroom instruction and hands-on exercises, participants will observe and learn about the variety of plant and animal communities of our region.
 Through the course, participants will develop their ability to observe nature and will learn tools to improve these skills.
 In addition, participants will improve their communication skills by sharing knowledge with other participants and by working on a group project.